ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 A [Digital Elevation Model (DEM)](#digital-elevation-models) is required for processing RTC.
 ASF uses the best publicly-available DEM with full coverage of the processing area.

+For a step-by-step tutorial on ordering On-Demand RTC Products using Vertex, visit our [RTC On Demand story map](https://storymaps.arcgis.com/stories/2ead3222d2294d1fae1d11d3f98d7c35), which also includes links to sample workflows using Sentinel-1 RTC products for GIS applications.

 ## Introduction

 ### Sentinel-1 Mission